rerun-io/rerun-docs/docs/getting-started/logging-python.md

 The first thing you'll notice is that [points](../reference/data-types/points), [colors](../reference/data-types/colors), and [radii](../reference/data-types/radii) are all native primitives in Rerun.
 In Rerun these primitives are called [Components](../concepts/entity-component) and in fact a [whole bunch of them](../reference/data-types) are natively supported.

-Our [Python SDK](https://rerun-io.github.io/rerun/docs/python) integrates with the rest of the Python ecosystem: the points and colors returned by [`build_color_spiral`](https://rerun-io.github.io/rerun/docs/python/HEAD/package/rerun_demo/data/#rerun_demo.data.build_color_spiral) in this example are vanilla `numpy` arrays!
+Our [Python SDK](https://rerun-io.github.io/rerun/docs/python) integrates with the rest of the Python ecosystem: the points and colors returned by [`build_color_spiral`](https://rerun-io.github.io/rerun/docs/python/HEAD/package/rerun_demo/data/#rerun_demo.data.build_color_spiral) in this example are vanilla `numpy` arrays.
-Rerun takes care of mapping those arrays to actual Rerun components depending on the context (e.g. we're calling [`log_points`](https://rerun-io.github.io/rerun/docs/python/HEAD/package/rerun/log/points/#rerun.log.points.log_points) in this case)!
+Rerun takes care of mapping those arrays to actual Rerun components depending on the context (e.g. we're calling [`log_points`](https://rerun-io.github.io/rerun/docs/python/HEAD/package/rerun/log/points/#rerun.log.points.log_points) in this case).

 `Entities & hierarchies`